mathiscode/codebase-scanner/README.md

 Inspired by [this experience](https://www.reddit.com/r/Upwork/comments/14nat71/scam_warning_blockchain_developer_job_postings) (obfuscated Javascript steals your browser profiles and other files via a "test task" on freelancing sites, hidden within a seemingly innocuous codebase).

-Currently the signatures only target this specific type of Javascript malware, but more will be added over time.
-Signatures may be added for other file types as well.

 **PRs welcome!**

 Have you found a new signature?
-Please submit a PR with the signature added to [`signatures.js`](signatures.js) and a sample file attached in a comment.
+Please submit a PR with the signature added to [`signatures.js`](signatures.js) and a sample file in the [`samples/`](samples/) directory.

-To further examine some of these malicious codebases, check out [this repository](https://github.com/rubenmarcus/malicious-repositories).
+To see samples of some of these malicious codebases, check out [this repository](https://github.com/rubenmarcus/malicious-repositories).

 ## Usage